yuliatikhonova/HW-11-Note-Taker/README.md

 ## Usage

-   When you type in node server.js into the terminal and go to the deployed site.
+   Go to the deployed site https://limitless-chamber-29052.herokuapp.com/

 ## License
   Licenses used in this project: